• Skip to primary navigation

 How long will leftover cooked pork loin last?

-When covered and refrigerated, cooked pork should be consumed within three-four days.
+When covered and refrigerated, cooked pork should be consumed within three to four days.

 Serving suggestions